bernieplug/eepelican/content/blog/change_negative_review.md

 As you check your Amazon product pages to make sure everything is ship-shape, you scroll down to the reviews section of your best selling product.

 First, you smile knowingly as you see the glowing reviews that users have marked most helpful.
-You know <a href=/Start-Paying-Attention-to-your-Amazon-Product-Reviews.html> how important product reviews are to your e-commerce brand’s reputation </a>.
+You know [how important product reviews are to your e-commerce brand’s reputation](/Start-Paying-Attention-to-your-Amazon-Product-Reviews.html).
 Just to be sure, you check on the newest reviews as well.

 Oh no.